City of Placerville Coronavirus (COVID-19) Update

 It is important for our community members to understand the important role they play in this readiness plan.
 To help prevent the spread of germs and any illness, all standard precautions should be observed with care in the coming weeks.
 Remember to wash your hands often for at least 20 seconds with soap and warm water, stay home if you feel ill, and avoid touching your eyes, nose and mouth.
 Attached is a link to the El Dorado County Public Health Website which has regular updates on the Coronavirus.
 In addition, attached is a statement released by Cal OES; California Health and Human Services; and California Department of Public Health providing a status update on the State and National Level.
 This statement will be updated regularly.

-We understand your concerns and we encourage our community members to follow this evolving situation via the following El Dorado County Public Health and Human Services Webpage and California State Webpage.
+We understand your concerns and we encourage our community members to follow this evolving situation (for current information) via the following El Dorado County Public Health and Human Services Webpage

 More information regarding the Coronavirus can be found here.